 You can download my Boynton Canyon Cave track and gain access to my library of all tracked hikes.
 Once downloaded, you can load it into your own trusty device for ease of mind!

-Hiking The Boynton Canyon Trail To The Subway Cave
+Hiking The Boynton Canyon Trail To Subway Cave

-From the parking lot you’ll want to head back up towards the road, and on the right side you will find the Boynton Canyon Trailhead, right across from the vault toilets.
+From the parking lot you’ll want to head back up towards the road, and on the right side you will find the Boynton Canyon Trailhead directly across from the vault toilets.
 There will be a sign for the Red Rock Secret Wilderness as you enter the Coconino National Forest.

 Overall the hike along the trail is easy.
-For those who don’t hike as often they may find it more moderate, especially with the total distance.
+For those who don’t hike as often they may find it more moderate especially with the longer distance.
 You’ll come upon the usual rock steps and inclines, but for the most part the trail is flat in the beginning.

 Just before you hike behind the Enchantment Resort you’ll pass a turn off that will lead you to the Boynton Canyon Vortex.
 It brings you up onto a rock outcropping where many people sit to take a break and soak in the energy.
 Feel free to visit it, then turn back and turn right to hop onto the Boynton Canyon Trail and head to the Subway Cave!

-Because the Boynton Canyon Trail doesn’t lead you directly to the Subway Cave, many people get lost and miss the turnoff for the cave.
+Because the Boynton Canyon Trail doesn’t lead you directly to the Subway Cave many people get lost and miss the turnoff for it.
 The trail actually continues for a while past the turnoff, but doesn’t take you to any “epic destination”.
 Although the sights are the end are still worthy of a visit.

 If you’re wanting to see the Subway Cave you’ll have to turn right onto a spur trail, off the main trail.
 The Subway Cave will be 0.65 miles down the spur trail!